JessicaSehrt/EMG-VR-biofeedback/README.md

 Objective and subjective results indicate that input performance can be improved by presenting muscle tension as simultaneous tactile and visual feedback.

 Unity Project and Arduino code for EMG multi-modal biofeedback in a Virtual Reality adapted interactive experiment based on a Fitts’ law target selection task.
-Information on Fitts Law calculation: https://www.yorku.ca/mack/FittsLawSoftware/doc/Throughput.html The project is intended to be used with a HTC Vive Pro Eye Head mounted display.
+The project is intended to be used with a HTC Vive Pro Eye Head mounted display.
 It is developed for Unity 2019.4.1f and integrates the signal processing from biosignals from the biosignalplux EMG Sensor with the 4-Channel Hub from biosignalsplux.

+To motivate further investigations on the base of this research we provide the dataset including the Unity project and the log files.
+A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here*).
+Please feel free to contact me if you have any questions.

+Information on Fitts Law calculation: https://www.yorku.ca/mack/FittsLawSoftware/doc/Throughput.html

 Inclusion of scripts:
 - MainLogic.cs - as Component of "Controller"
 - FeedbackManager.cs - as Component of "Controller"
 - PluxUnityInterface.cs - as Component of "EMG_Panel"

-- To motivate further investigations on the base of this research we provide the dataset including the Unity project and the log files.
-A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here*).
-Please feel free to contact me if you have any questions.
--
 [Muscles3-Conditions_compressed.pdf](https://github.com/user-attachments/files/18602317/Muscles3-Conditions_compressed.pdf)

 [modalities2_compressed.pdf](https://github.com/user-attachments/files/18602319/modalities2_compressed.pdf)